mapr-demos/predictive-maintenance/README.md

 In summary:

-* MapR Streams provide a convenient way to ingest IoT data, which is often sampled frequently, and never ends. (i.e. it's a stream)
+* MapR Streams provide a convenient way to ingest IoT data because it is scalable and provides convenient interfaces.
 * The integration of MapR DB with Spark provides a convenient way to label lagging features needed for predicting failures via supervised Machine Learning.
 * Drill provides a convenient way to load ML data sets into Tensorflow for unsupervised and supervised machine learning